sirtomau/TakeHomeChallenge/doc/ForDevelopers.md

 Note that in the "api" package only the "rest/open" package includes code.
 The other packages were added (as a possible option) in case the micro-service should become "multi-protocol", or provide also some sort of "premium" secured access beside the free and open one.
+The various entry points could all share the same services and just act as protocol mappers.
 ### Configuration of the application
 The "resources" folder includes an "application.yml" file defining the properties that the application relies on.
 Comments are present where needed.